-Infertility affects approximately 1/8 reproductive age couples in the United States, however if they seek help, the chances of success has never been better.
+Infertility affects approximately 1/8 reproductive age couples in the United States.
+If they seek help, however, the chances of success have never been better.
 As couples enter into this world they are often faced with a daunting collection of procedures and terms that resemble alphabet soup.
-In this article we will explore the world of infertility and find out a little about what is new.
+In this article we will explore the world of infertility, in vitro fertilization, and find out a little about what is new.

 Genetic testing can now be performed prior to implantation and now there are reports of the use of cytoplasm transfer to help overcome rare but deadly diseases of the mitochondrial.
 Couples who have a high risk of passing a genetic (hereditary) disorder to a child may consider pre-implantation genetic diagnosis (PGD).
 The procedure is done about 3-4 days after fertilization.
 Laboratory scientists remove a single cell from each embryo and screen the material for specific genetic disorders.
 According to the American Society for Reproductive Medicine, PGD can help chose embryos that do not carry the genetic trait, which decreases the chance of passing a disorder onto a child.
 New techniques in genetic screening now make it possible to screen all of the chromosomes of a single cell instead of looking for a specific gene abnormality.
 This technique is being applied more broadly to help choose normal embryos in cases with repeated IVF failure, advanced maternal age and recurrent pregnancy loss.
 At this point the technique is controversial as it has not been shown to significantly improve live birth rates when broadly applied and is not offered at all centers.